awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_redshift_application/Readme.md

 ### RedshiftService class

 The following Java code represents the **RedshiftService** class.
 This class uses the Amazon Redshift Java API (V2) to interact with data located the **blog** table.
 For example, the **getPosts** method returns a result set that is queried from the **blog** table and displayed in the view.
 Likewise, the **addRecord** method adds a new record to the **blog** table.
-This class also uses the Amazon Translate Java V2 API to translation the result set if requested by the user.
+This class also uses the Amazon Translate Java V2 API to translate the result set if requested by the user.

      package com.aws.blog;